jdpolakoff/sampleteach/readme2.md

 }
 ```

-### 2. Intro to OOP in JS (5 minutes / 0:15)
+### 2. Intro to OOP concepts in JS (5 minutes)

+We've already done some object-oriented programming in Ruby, but before we
-Before we get in to OOP in JS there are a few loose ends we need to tie up:
+get in to OOP in JS there are a few loose ends we need to tie up:

 <details>
     <summary>1.
 What is context?</summary>